TylerBuese/PasswordManager/README.md

 <h1>TO USE</h1>

 1.)
-Simply download the .zip, and run PasswordManager.exe
+Simply download the .zip in the root folder, extract, and run PasswordManager.exe

 <h1> News </h1>
 <p>Password manager is getting a GUI! </p>